victor99pekk/functional_programming/README.md

 ### Projects in Haskell:
 - Chatbot
 - string-Alignment-Optimization-algorithm
-- interpreter for a small imperative language (not done)
+- interpreter for a small imperative language